Show DetailsManagement of Financial Resources

 MKT 3804 credits

 This course will provide an overview of contemporary marketing concepts, practices, and strategies while exploring the fundamentals and managerial aspects of the marketing process.
 Emphasis is placed on the marketing environment and effective management of that environment.
+Note: Students transferring a Principles of Marketing course at the 200 level or higher meets the MKT 321 requirement in the concentration

 Show DetailsGlobal Marketing